fzhang00/fzhang00.github.io/_posts/2020-10-02-Personal-Assistant-Part2.markdown

 ***
 > Home Work:
 >
-> - Complete step counter code.
+> - Complete step counter code, or create something of your own with gesture.
 > - Try out your step counter.
 Does it work?
+> - If you create your own idea, make a video to demonstrate.
-> - Send your code (.hex file or the shared project url) to fzhang00@gmail.com
+> - Send your work (.hex file or the shared project url), and video) to fzhang00@gmail.com
 >
 ***